-Bolivia's military calls on Morales to step down as election fallout widens
+Bolivia's Morales resigns after weeks of protests over disputed election

 “(Morales’) legacy will be compromised and the region will suffer another impact with consequences well beyond Bolivia.”

-Morales, speaking at a press conference, tried to placate critics by saying he would replace the country’s electoral body for the new vote, though his opponents - already angry that he ran in defiance of term limits - were not easily assuaged.
+Morales, speaking at an earlier news conference, tried to placate critics by saying he would replace the country’s electoral body for the new vote, though his opponents - already angry that he ran in defiance of term limits - were not assuaged.

 Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz who has become a symbol of the opposition, said the OAS report clearly demonstrated election fraud.
 He reiterated his call for Morales to resign.